vmware-archive/projectmonitor/README.md

     # need to set PS1 so that rvm is in path otherwise .bashrc bails too early
     su - pivotal -c 'PS1=ps1; . /home/pivotal/.bashrc; cd ~/projectmonitor/current; bundle exec thin -e production start -c /home/pivotal/projectmonitor/current -p7990 -s3; bundle exec rake start_workers[6]'

+### Importing and Exporting Configurations

+You can export your configuration for posterity or to be transferred to another
+host:

+    rake cimonitor:export > ${your_configuration.yml}

+Or using heroku:

+    heroku run rake cimonitor:export --app projectmonitor-staging > ${your_configuration.yml}

+Or you can download it using the configuration endpoint, using curl (or your web browser):

+    curl --user ${username}:${password} ${your_project_monitor_host}/configuration > ${your_configuration.yml}

+NOTE: That heroku doesn't treat STDERR and STDOUT differently so you may get some warnings at the beginning of the generated file that you'll have to remove manually.

+It can be imported in a similar way:

+    rake cimonitor:import < ${your_configuration.yml}

+On heroku or another host which doesn't allow you to directly load files or read from stdin, you'll need to post the file to the configuration endpoint like so:

+    curl --user ${username}:${password} -F "content=@-" ${your_project_monitor_host}/configuration < ${your_configuration.yml}

 ## Deployment

 ### Heroku